internago-ab/site/content/country/hungary.md

 ---
 title: "Hungary"
-description: "Hungary, a member of several international organisations including UN, NATO, WTO, the World Bank, International Investment Bank, the Asian infrastructure Investment Bank, the Council of Europe, and the Visegrád Group.
-It is also a full EU member and is part of the Schengen Area.
+description: "<strong>Hungary, a member of several international organisations including UN, NATO, WTO, the World Bank, International Investment Bank, the Asian infrastructure Investment Bank, the Council of Europe, and the Visegrád Group. </strong><br></br>It is also a full EU member and is part of the Schengen Area.
 Its nominal GDP in 2021 was 181 billion USD, ranking it as the world’s 53rd economy.
 Hungary’s Human Development Index is at 0.854, classified as very high, with a global rank of 40."
 bgimg: /images/background/hungary.jpg
 countryImg: /images/country/hungary.svg
 type: country